Skip to main content

 As we assess the current state of IT Service Management (ITSM), one of the most obvious places to start is by asking those involved in the discipline how mature their practices and technologies truly are.
 ITSM is hardly a new niche in the world of IT, but it is one that has tended to evolve very organically at most organizations.
 So, mileage can vary, even at very large organizations, as to how far along they are in formalizing processes, standardizing technology, and in keeping that technology stack updated.
 We decided to tackle these questions in a recent market study conducted together with Information Week.

-Nearly half of the organizations surveyed state that they are on the low-end of the maturity scale, and only about 8% believe that they operate with a very high level of maturity where their ITSM software is fully optimized, and their IT group offers best-in-class service delivery through a formal program.
+Nearly half of the organizations surveyed state that they are on the low end of the maturity scale, and only about 8% believe that they operate with a very high level of maturity where their ITSM software is fully optimized, and their IT group offers best-in-class service delivery through a formal program.
 At the same time, looking at the glass half full, the good news is that the majority-by-a-hair at 51% report a decent level of maturity with automation and at least some best practices in place.

 ITSM Maturity